ysl6323/Sana/README.md

 We provide a training example here and you can also select your desired config file from [config files dir](configs/sana_config) based on your data structure.

-To launch Sana training, you will first need to prepare data in the following formats
+To launch Sana training, you will first need to prepare data in the following formats.
+[Here](asset/example_data) is an example for the data structure for reference.

 ```bash
 asset/example_data